Photo: Christian Jepsen/NRC

 NRC's operation

-In 2022, NRC assisted 351,319 people in DR Congo.
+In 2023, NRC assisted 264,636 individuals in DR Congo.
 Our main objective is to provide assistance and protection, through integrated programming, to populations during all phases of displacement.
-NRC provides a multisector response in cash, Shelter and WASH, Education, ICLA, and Protection from Violence/Humanitarian Mediation to internally displaced people, returnees and host communities.
-NRC’s community-based approach is designed to reduce community tensions, work with communities to find alternatives to violent conflict resolution, and enhance self-resilience.
+NRC provides a multisector response to internally displaced people, returnees and host communities.
+NRC’s community-based approach is designed to reduce community tensions, work with communities to find alternatives to violent conflict resolution and enhance resilience.

 NRC EducationEducation